ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 datagram, if the Source Connection ID is not consistent with those coalesced packets, as specified in {{packet}}.

-A SCONE packet is discarded if the rate signal is unknown (127).
+A SCONE packet is discarded if the rate signal is No New Advice (127).

 A SCONE packet MUST be discarded if the Destination Connection ID does not match one recognized by the receiving endpoint.